-Goals and Leadership
+Goals & Leadership

-RAI and its subsidiaries strive to minimize the negative environmental and social impacts in our supply chain.
-We work with our suppliers to ensure they comply with applicable laws and adhere to responsible practices.
+RAI's operating companies strive to minimize the negative environmental and other impacts in the supply chain.
+We work with suppliers to ensure they comply with applicable laws and adhere to responsible employment practices.
 This collaborative effort helps us achieve our mutual sustainability objectives.

-- Actively engaging with our supply chain partners and sharing best practices to identify and reduce environmental impacts; and
+- Actively engaging with our supply chain partners and sharing best practices to identify and reduce environmental impacts;

-Each of our operating companies offers a Supplier Procurement Guide, with which suppliers must comply.
-Our guidelines, for which suppliers are screened during the onboarding process, and against which we conduct periodic audits, cover a range of environmental, social and governance factors (ESG), including:
+RAI and its subsidiaries offer a Supplier Guide, which outlines the code of conduct with which suppliers must comply.
+This guide outlines requirements and expectations for which suppliers are screened during the onboarding process, and against which we conduct periodic audits.
+Our supplier requirements and expectations cover a range of environmental, social and governance factors (ESG), including:

-Programs and Priorities
+Programs & Priorities